iamhyc/Git_Repository/README.md

-This comes from oen final project of my first-year Java lesson.
+This comes from one final project of my first-year Java lesson.

 ~~Now, we are allowed to change a bit.~~